Iron-Wolf/PixelComparator/README.md

 Detecting the closest color to each pixel of a pre-pixelized image

+# Installation
+Juste grab the latest jar artifact in the release tab, and launch it with java.
+No fuss.

+# Contributing
+Check these steps to configure the project correctly.
+It's also serves as a reminder, for my lazy brain.

 ## Download SDK
 Open-jdk is accessible on the [official website](https://jdk.java.net/).
 JavaFX is hosted on [Gluon](https://gluonhq.com/products/javafx/).